The free energy in a multi-species Sherrington-Kirkpatrick model: Introduction and main results

 In other words, the variance of the interaction between $i$ and $j$ depends only on the species they belong to.
 We will make the same assumptions on the matrix $\Delta^2 = (\Delta_{st}^2)_{s,t\in\spe}$ as in \cite{MS}, namely, that it is symmetric and nonnegative definite,

 Let us denote the overlap of the restrictions of two spin configurations to a given species $s\in\spe$ by

 Then it is easy to see that the covariance of the Gaussian Hamiltonian (\ref{SKH}) is given by

-This already gives some idea about the main new difficulty one encounters in this model compared to the classical Sherrington-Kirkpatrick model.
+This already gives some idea about the main new difficulty one encounters in this model compared to the classical Sherrington--Kirkpatrick model.
 Namely, now we will need to understand the joint distributions of the overlap arrays in the thermodynamic limit simultaneously for all species $s\in\spe$.
 Our main goal will be to compute the limit of the free energy in this model,

-Notice that we do not consider the inverse temperature parameter here, because it can be absorbed into the definition of the matrix $\Delta^2$.
+Notice that we do not consider the inverse temperature parameter here, because it can be absorbed into the definition of the matrix $\Delta ^2$.
 One can also consider the externals fields that depend only on the species but, since it does not affect any arguments in the paper, for simplicity of notation we will omit them.

-Under the assumption (\ref{assumption}), the authors in \cite{MS} proved, using the Guerra-Toninelli interpolation \cite{GuerraToninelli}, that the free energy has a limit.
-They also proposed the following analogue of the Parisi formula \cite{Parisi79, Parisi} for the free energy, which was proved for the original SK model by Talagrand in \cite{TPF} (see also \cite{SG2}).
-Given integer $r\geq 1$, consider a sequence
+Under assumption (\ref{assumption}), the authors in \cite{MS} proved, using the Guerra--Toninelli interpolation \cite{GuerraToninelli}, that the free energy has a limit.
+They also proposed the following analogue of the Parisi formula \cite{Parisi79,Parisi} for the free energy, which was proved for the original SK model by Talagrand in \cite{TPF}; see also \cite{SG2}.
+Given integer $r\geq1$, consider a sequence

-and, for each $s\in \spe$, a sequence
+and, for each $s\in\spe$, a sequence

-We will also consider two types of non-decreasing combinations of these sequences as follows.
-For $0\leq \ell\leq r$, we define
+We will also consider two types of nondecreasing combinations of these sequences as follows.
+For $0\leq\ell\leq r$, we define

-The meaning of these definitions will become clear when we look at the covariance of the cavity fields in the Aizenman-Sims-Starr scheme in Section \ref{Sec5label}.
-Given these sequences, let us consider i.i.d. standard Gaussian random variables $(\eta_\ell)_{1\leq \ell\leq r}$ and, for $s\in\spe$, define
+The meaning of these definitions will become clear when we look at the covariance of the cavity fields in the Aizenman--Sims--Starr scheme in Section~\ref{Sec5label}.
+Given these sequences, let us consider i.i.d. standard Gaussian random variables $(\eta_\ell)_{1\leq\ell\leq r}$ and, for $s\in\spe$, define

-Recursively over $0\leq \ell\leq r-1,$ we define
+Recursively over $0\leq\ell\leq r-1$, we define

 where $\e_\ell$ denotes the expectation with respect to $\eta_{\ell+1}$ only.
-Notice that $X^s_0$ are non-random.
+Notice that $X^s_0$ are nonrandom.
 Finally, we define the analogue of the Parisi functional by